Skip to content

 Gather parts, materials, and tools from the bill of materials page.

-Step 2: Assemble the tip ejector
+Step 2: Tip ejector

 Follow the ejection post assembly guide.